sptrakesh/mongo-service/README.md

-The `document` in the payload **must** include a `specification` *array* of documents which correspond to the `match`, `lookup` ... specifications for the aggregation pipeline operation.
+The `document` in the payload **must** include a `specification` *array* of documents which correspond to the `match`, `lookup` ... specifications for the aggregation pipeline operation (*stage*).
 The matching documents will be returned in a `results` array in the response.

 The following operators are supported: